jhpyle/docassemble/_docs/scalability.md

 machines themselves are authorized to access the [S3] bucket.

-Just one more thing needs to be done to make the **docassemble** server fully functional: you need to associate the `websocket` "Target Group" with the same [EC2] instances that are associated with the `web` "Target Group."
+Just one more thing needs to be done to make the **docassemble** server fully functional: you need to associate the `websocket` and `http-redirect` "Target Groups" with the same [EC2] instances that are associated with the `web` "Target Group."
 (Unfortunately, this is not something that the [ECS] system can do automatically yet.)
 To fix this, go to the [EC2 Console], go to the "Target Groups" section, select the `web` Target Group, go to the "Targets" tab, and note the Instance IDs of the "Registered Instances."
 Now de-select `web`, select `websocket`, and click the "Edit" button within the "Targets" tab.
 On the "Register and deregister instances" page that appears, select the instances you just noted and click the "Add to registered" button.
+Then do the same with `http-redirect`.

+### Shutting down

+To shut down a multi-server **docassemble** configuration:

+#.
+Go to the [ECS Console].
+Go into the `default` cluster, and update
+   the "app" [ECS] service.
+Set "Number of tasks" to zero.
+This will gracefully stop the [Docker] containers that serve in the role of application servers.
+#.
+Wait until the tasks have stopped.
+#.
+Update the "backend" [ECS] service.
+Set "Number of tasks" to zero.
+   This will stop the [Docker] container that provides centralized services.
+#.
+Wait until the task has stopped.
+#.
+The **docassemble** application is now fully shut down.
+However,
+   you are still spending money because there are [EC2] instances running.
+To shut down these instances, go to the [EC2 Console] and edit the [Auto Scaling Group] you created (`docassembleAsg`).
+Set the desired number of instances to 0.
+This will cause the three instances you created to shut down.
+#.
+Now you are no longer paying money to keep instances running, but
+   you are still paying to keep the load balancer alive (approximately
+   $5 per month).
+To avoid this cost, go to the "Load Balancers" section of the [EC2 Console] and delete the `docassembleLb` load balancer.
+#.
+If you do not care about retaining the database or configuration of
+   the **docassemble** application you just shut down, go to the [S3 Console] and delete the bucket you created.
+Note that the cost of maintaining data in [S3] is minimal.
+The data that **docassemble** stores in [S3] will only be significant if you have a lot of uploaded files or a lot of static files in your [Playground].

+When you have shut these things down, many [AWS] resources that you created will still exist, but you do not need to delete them to avoid incurring costs.
+A "target group," for example, is just a configuration.

 ### Controlling AWS from the command line